TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-mod/Index.rst

    Description
          **Web > Functions module, Wizards submodule**

-         This is the 2nd-level Function Menu in the Web > Functions module.
+         This is the 2nd level Function Menu in the Web > Functions module.
          Instead of the "function" key of the main menu it just uses the key "wiz" instead.